 This was such an amazing location to visit during the fall season!
 I went in early October and the weather was almost perfect; minus the very strong wind that was there that day.
 It is very sad to walk on the land knowing that they pulled human remains from the earth, and also knowing the many tragedies that sounded Robert Snyder, including his death.
-To no surprise, I did not spot or photograph a women in white, but I did manage to capture a potential orb that doesn’t seem to be dust or an insect.
+To no surprise, I did not spot or photograph a women in white, or have any other paranormal experiences.

-This “orb” was so bright in the photo that I actually assumed it was a hole in the stone and that I was seeing the bright sky through it.
-But after analyzing other photos, it is clear that there is no hole there, nor is this dust or an insect.
-It is possible that it is a glare, but I did not photograph any other glares to compare it to.
+I did photograph this “orb” that was so bright in the photo that I actually assumed it was a hole in the stone and that I was seeing the bright sky through it.
+But after analyzing other photos, it is clear that there is no hole there, and that this has to just be a glare.
+(Glares are often labeled as orbs…)

 As for the woman in white legend, I struggled to find mention of this online, but I have heard this by ear about the ruins.
 If anything, it may have been a silly local legend started to spook visitors, but who knows…

 I have not visited Robert Jr’s. book collection yet, but that is definitely on my to-do list, and I will update this post if/when I visit UMKC!

 If you manage to show up on a slow day with no other visitors, you could conduct a quick investigation outside of the ruins without the interference of other visitors.
 It was free for us to visit as well, seeing as it is a public park, so if you cannot investigate, you won’t lose out on any money.
 Check online for current business hours.